difanzou/difanzou.github.io/_pages/about.md

 * \[2024-04\] One paper on [continual learning for GNN](./) are accepted to CoLLAs 2024.

+* \[2024-04\] Receiving an Guangdong NSF funding on theoretical foundation of diffusion models.

 * \[2024-01\] Three papers on [SGD with large learning rate](https://arxiv.org/pdf/2310.17074.pdf), [scalable training of dynamic GNN](https://difanzou.github.io/), and [finite sample in-context learning](https://arxiv.org/pdf/2310.08391.pdf) are accepted to ICLR 2024.

+* \[2023-08\] Receiving an NSFC funding on the theoretical foundation of SGD in deep learning.

 * \[2023-05\] Our [paper](https://arxiv.org/pdf/2306.11680.pdf) on the implicit bias of batch normalization is accepted to COLT 2023.